 Deuterium oxide is a liquid solvent where hydrogen atoms in a water molecule are replaced by the heavier isotope atoms deuterium.
 D2O is used for example as cooling liquid in nuclear reactors, in medicinal diagnostics, in research and for NMR (Nuclear Magnetic Resonance) analyses.

 Deuterium Oxide, also called "heavy water", has the chemical formula D2O.
 The deuterium atom, expressed by the symbol D, is a hydrogen isotope.
 The difference between D2O and "regular" water H2O lies in the core of the hydrogen atom: hydrogen 1H, also called protium, has only one proton, whereas deuterium D, also written as 2H, has a proton and a neutron in its nucleus.
 The additional neutron makes the D2O molecule, when compared to water H2O, heavier.
 The hydrogen isotope tritium 3H even has a second neutron in its core.

-The molar mass of D2O is 20.0276 g/mol, and its density is higher than the density of H2O.
-D2O is used in Nuclear Magnetic Resonance (NMR) spectroscopy, in organic chemistry, Fourier Transform (FTIR) spectroscopy, and in some types of nuclear reactors as a moderator to slow down the velocity of neutrons.
+The molar mass of D2O is 20.0276 g/mol.
+Its density is higher than the density of H2O.
+D2O is used in Nuclear Magnetic Resonance (NMR) spectroscopy, in organic chemistry, Fourier Transform Infrared (FTIR) spectroscopy, and in some types of nuclear reactors as a moderator to slow down the velocity of neutrons.

 Get the document

 To receive this document please enter your email below.